About the 4-H and FFA

 Today, the club emphasizes the development of a civic-minded attitude with special care given to personal growth.
 Today's youth will ultimately become tomorrow's adult leaders and 4-H's goal is to help prepare them run the community for the next generation.

 To see your local 4-H in action, stop by the Warren County Farmers' Fair at the Fairgrounds on Route 519.
-The FFA (Future Farmers of America) have teamed with 4-H to feature various animal and agricultural competitions and exhibits including a Small Animal Show, Seeing Eye Dog Show, Games on Horseback, Dairy Show, Horse Drill Team and Cat Show.
+The FFA (Future Farmers of America) have teamed with 4-H to feature various animal and agricultural competitions and exhibits including a Goat Show, Seeing Eye Dog Show, Games on Horseback, Dairy Show, Horticulture Show, Horse Drill Team, and Alpaca Show.

 Visit the 4-H building right on the Fairgrounds property to find out how your child can benefit from a membership or how you can become a much needed adult volunteer.
-For more information, visit the 4-H National Headquarters online at www.reeusda.gov/4h or the state website at www.nj4h.rutgers.edu.
+For more information, visit the 4-H state website at nj4h.rutgers.edu or the County website at www.warren4-h.org

 The FFA Offers Many Benefits For Teenagers Did you know that over 22 million people in the United States work in some aspect of agriculture?
 This makes agriculture the largest employer in the nation.
 Your local Future Farmers of America (FFA) can help prepare your teen for one of the hundreds of careers in agricultural business, science or technology.
 Even if your child opts for another career field, being part of the FFA will help him or her gain valuable leadership skills, build confidence and work in a team unit.
 The FFA actually has active chapters in many major cities including New York, Philadelphia and Chicago.
 The FFA is over 450,000 members strong and growing.
 The FFA's motto, "Learning to Do, Doing to Learn, Earning to Live, Living to Serve" goes hand in hand with the organization's specific mission - enhancing young people's lives through agricultural education so they may have a successful future.
 The FFA instills the value of a good education, a healthy lifestyle, teamwork, environmental responsibility and a sense of achievement in every member.
 Listed below are just a few projects the FFA students work on throughout the year.